Hausdorff gaps and towers in P(\omega)/Fin: Introduction

-The first example, to our knowledge, of a tower which does not contain an uncountable $\sub$-antichain, was given in \cite{KunenDouwen}, under assumption of $\mathsf{CH}$.
+To the best of our knowledge, the first example of a tower which does not contain an uncountable $\sub$-antichain was given in \cite{KunenDouwen} under the assumption of $\mathsf{CH}$.
 More examples are provided by results from \cite{oscillations}.
-To say that a tower does not contain an uncountable $\sub$-antichain is equivalent to saying that all its subtowers realize oscillation $1$.
-Todor\v{c}evi{\'c} proved that every family generating non-meager ideal realizes all oscillations.
-Thus, every tower rich enough (e.g.\ generating an ultrafilter) cannot be special.
+Todor\v{c}evi{\'c} proved there a theorem (see Theorem \ref{osci} in Section \ref{suslin-towers}) which implies that every tower of uncountable cofinality generating a non-meager ideal is Suslin.
+I.e., every tower rich enough (e.g.\ generating a maximal ideal) cannot be special.
 There are also Suslin towers generating meager ideals, see Section \ref{suslin-towers}.

-There is an analogy between towers and gaps.
-E.g.\ under $\mathsf{MA}(\om_1)$ each gap is Hausdorff as well as each tower (of size $\omega_1$) contains a subgap with condition (H).
-In a model obtained by adding a single Cohen real, we can produce a non-special gap and non-special tower practically in the same way.
+The analogy between towers and gaps is strong, at least in the sense that many results about gaps can be easily modified for the case of towers.
+E.g.\ under $\mathsf{MA}_{\om_1}$ each gap is Hausdorff as well as each tower (of size $\omega_1$) contains a subtower with condition (H).
+In a model obtained by adding a single Cohen real we can produce a non-special gap and a non-special tower practically in the same way.
 However, this analogy breaks up in many ways.
-E.g.\ under $\mathsf{PID}$ each gap is Hausdorff but the existence of a non-special tower is consistent with $\mathsf{PID}$ (see Section \ref{special-towers}).
+Under $\mathsf{PID}$ each gap is Hausdorff, but we show that the existence of a non-special tower is consistent with $\mathsf{PID}$ (see Section~\ref{special-towers}).
+On the other hand, Theorem~\ref{PID} states that $\mathsf{PID} + \om_1 < \mathfrak b$ is a sufficient condition for all towers being Hausdorff.
+It becomes apparent in Section~\ref{Tukey} that this result is related to the ``only 5 Tukey types'' theorems.
+We also prove that consistently there is a Hausdorff tower which generates a dense ideal and thus cannot be a half of any gap (Example~\ref{gen-haus}), and a special tower which is equivalent (in the sense of generating the same ideal) to a Suslin tower and thus is not Hausdorff (Example~\ref{special-nonHaus}).
+Some of these results are contained implicitly in~\cite{oscillations}.